morris242/morris242.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2025: TA for ECE 2544 - Fundamentals of Digital Systems
+* Spring 2025: Teacher Assistant for ECE 2544 - Fundamentals of Digital Systems
   * Virginia Tech
   * Work with students who need extra assistance
   * Part of TA team and have my own office hours